 How does it work when scammers are trying to scam you into thinking you owe money?

 If scammers are trying to scam you into thinking you owe them money, once they get in contact with you, they’ll claim “you have an outstanding debt, and this debt needs to be paid immediately to avoid future penalties, and interest”.
 Next they’ll ask, “so how would you like to make a payment”?
 But you know for a fact you’ve never applied for financial aid before!
-To this day, you have folks out here (myself included), that’s never recieved financial aid before, and still recieve scam phone calls and/or emails from these scamming fools.
+To this day, you have folks out here (myself included), that’s never received financial aid before, and still receive scam phone calls and/or emails from these scamming fools.